 Course information Student Portal

-The Student Portal holds the digital learning environment of the University of Groningen.
+The Student Portal (Brightspace) holds the digital learning environment of the University of Groningen.
 Via the Student Portal, section ‘Courses’, students and lecturers can exchange information and course materials irrespective of time and place.

 How can I access the course information in the Student Portal?